thotasiddhu/DL_class/README.md

 # DL_class
 Notes for deeplearning class

-## This consists of CNN, RNN and other unsupervised algorithems notes
+## This consists of CNN, RNN and other unsupervised algorithms notes
+member
+hariharan